 Effective Date and Transition

 On July 30, 2020, substantive revisions, as detailed in Issue Paper No. 164—Preferred Stock were adopted.
-These revisions, effective January 1, 2021, update definitions of preferred stock and reporting values based on characteristics of the preferred stock.
+These revisions update definitions of preferred stock and reporting values based on characteristics of the preferred stock and are effective January 1, 2021, with early adoption permitted.

 Staff Review Completed by: Jim Pinegar, NAIC Staff – August 2020